prisonerjohn/sensing-machines/docs/_posts/2019-09-09-assignment-0.md

 ### Delivery

-* Name your project `SM01_{FirstLast}` where *First* is your first name and *Last* is your last name.
+* Name your project `SM00_{FirstLast}` where *First* is your first name and *Last* is your last name.

 ```
 - OF/
   - apps/
     - SensingMachines/
-      - SM01_ElieZananiri/
+      - SM00_ElieZananiri/
         - src/
         - bin/
-        - SM01_ElieZananiri.sln
+        - SM00_ElieZananiri.sln
-        - SM01_ElieZananiri.vcxproj
+        - SM00_ElieZananiri.vcxproj
         - ...
 ```

 * Only submit the source files, no project or compiled files.
-In the example above, you would only keep the `src` folder and package the `SM01_ElieZananiri` parent directory.
+In the example above, you would only keep the `src` folder and package the `SM00_ElieZananiri` parent directory.

 ```
     - SensingMachines/
-      - SM01_ElieZananiri/
+      - SM00_ElieZananiri/
         - src/
 ```

 * Email your package ZIP to [ez377@nyu.edy](mailto:ez377@nyu.edu).

+* **OPTIONAL** In true ITP fashion, you can make a blog post about your project.
+If you do, please send me the link!